sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 ### Adding, and modifying events

-To insert new events manually, select menu item <font color=brown>Edit → Event values</font>.
+To insert new events manually, select the <font color=brown>Edit → Event values</font> menu item.
 Click on the *Insert event* button to add a new event before the current event.
 The *Append event* button adds an event *after* the current event.
 After a new event has been inserted or appended, its event-field information can immediately be changed in the corresponding boxes.
-For instance, to insert a event of type *new* 500 ms after the onset of the time-locking stimulus, enter *new* in the event *type* edit box, and 500 in the event *latency* edit box.
+For instance, to insert an event of type *new* 500 ms after the onset of the time-locking stimulus, enter *new* in the event *type* edit box, and 500 in the event *latency* edit box.
-Note: If you then click on the *cancel* button, none of the new information will be saved.
+Note: If you click on the *cancel* button, none of the new information will be saved.

 ![375px](/assets/images/V121pop_editeventvals_2.png)

-After you press *OK*, the events may be resorted (events must always be in order of increasing latency), and some field contents may be modified to ensure consistency, as indicated at the end of the previous section.
+After you press *OK*, the events may be resorted (events must always be in order of increasing latencies), and some field contents may be modified to ensure consistency, as indicated at the end of the previous section.